NEPA Scene hosts Mid-Winter Talent Showcase at The Woodlands in Wilkes-Barre on Feb. 27

 “I think people will be impressed by just how professional and entertaining these acts really are, and the lineup is a great mix of different types of artists, so audience members may watch something that they’ve never seen before and gain an appreciation for something new.”

 Presented at The Woodlands (1073 Hwy.
-315, Wilkes-Barre) in conjunction with Dawe Consulting, LLC, the showcase is a culmination of efforts that began with the NEPA Scene Open Mic Nights, held every Tuesday at 7 p.m. at The Woodlands’ Streamside Bandstand & Executive Lounge.
+315, Wilkes-Barre), the showcase is a culmination of efforts that began with the NEPA Scene Open Mic Nights, held every Tuesday at 7 p.m. at The Woodlands’ Streamside Bandstand & Executive Lounge.
 While most open mics tend to attract a single type of artist, from the inaugural event on Nov.
 18, 2014 to the present, NEPA Scene has encouraged musicians, poets, actors, comedians, magicians, storytellers, and others to come together and support each other.

 Each event is documented with photos and videos on nepascene.com to further promote the performers.